 - Are looking to record instruments.

 - Are seeking a superior technical product.
-It emerged on top when we did a spec breakdown, so it’s definitely the better set of monitors technically.
+It emerged on top when I did a spec breakdown, so it’s definitely the better set of monitors technically.

-- Want to work in mid and high-frequency genres.
-It also won when we compared the sounds.
-But, as it’s better at high-end reproduction, it works well for mixers and engineers working on non-bass heavy genres.
+- Want to work in mid-range and high-frequency genres.
+It also won when I compared the sounds.
+But, as it’s better at high-end reproduction, it works well for mixers and engineers working on non-bass-heavy genres.